 Note on the proofs of Theorem 22 and its complement.
 Since the statements of the result and its complement only involve synthetic and geometric concepts, it is natural to ask if there is a more direct proof that does not require such substantial algebraic input.
-However, no other proofs are known.
+However, no synthetic proof of Theorem 22 is known.